-Family Care Office
+Family Care Office www.familycare.utoronto.ca 416-978-0951 214 College Street

-214 College Street, Koffler Student Services Centre www.familycare.utoronto.ca

 The Family Care Office offers guidance, information, referrals and advocacy on child care, elder care, and programs in the community for families.
 Workshops and discussion groups on child care, parenting, and elder care are available.
 There is also a Resource Centre containing practical material on family issues ranging from pregnancy and infant care to lesbian and gay parenting and caring for elderly family members.
-Registration in person is required for some Family Care programs and services.
-If you have any questions about this procedure or how to access any other Family Care programs, please call the reception desk at (416) 978-0951.